Wiggly Bugs

 God’s smallest creatures have slithered and buggled the earth since time began, and Jamaica has more than its fair share of things that leap on you as you walk past.

-Should you find yourself rambling through dense undergrowth or snooping about in someone’s garden, don’t be tempted to lift rocks or poke about — and let anything venomous-looking go about its wiggly business in peace.
+Should you find yourself rambling through dense undergrowth or snooping in someone’s garden, don’t be tempted to lift rocks or poke about — and let anything venomous-looking go about its wiggly business in peace.

 Gladly [some of] the spiders and [most of] the snakes on the island are nothing to give you the willies about, and tales of things creeping into your bed to eat your face as you sleep are greatly exaggerated.
 But let’s just see if some of these other bad guys on our list can’t sneak behind your defence mechanisms a little...